dotnet/designs/accepted/2022/FunctionPointers.md

 Using the CallConv* classes to represent calling conventions was added in V6 because new calling conventions needed to be added and would not fit within the 4 bits that were being used to encode the existing calling conventions based on ECMA-335.
 So the decision, arguably not the best, was made to encode new calling conventions using custom modifiers since that would not affect existing metadata readers or require a ECMA-335 change.
 However, there are alternative approaches which may or may not have been considered -- one such approach would be to change the encompassing byte to be a 32-bit compressed integer encoding instead which .NET/CLI uses extensively elsewhere.
 This compressed integer approach is possible since the encompassing byte did not use bit 7 (`0x80`) which is the flag for a compressed integer to switch from one byte to two bytes.
 This would require a ECMA-335 change which would break other metadata readers once two+ bytes are used.

 ## Modified types
-Obtaining all custom modifiers including `ref\in` is useful for those who read metadata for varying reasons.
+Obtaining all custom modifiers including `out\in` is useful for those who read metadata for varying reasons.
 The proposal to support that is to expose functionality that returns a "modified type" which, for function pointers, is a wrapper over the unmodified function pointer and overrides `GetFunctionPointerParameterTypes()` to return a potential "modified type" for each parameter.
 From those modified types, `GetRequiredCustomModifiers()` and `GetOptionalCustomModifiers()` can be used.

 A modified type always starts with a "root" type obtained from `FieldInfo.GetModifiedFieldType()`, `PropertyInfo.GetModifiedPropertyType()` and `ParameterInfo.GetModifiedParameterType()`.
 A root type may be a function pointer, array, pointer (`*`) or reference (`&`) type and parameterized modified types may be returned recursively (such as a pointer-to-pointer-to-functionpointer).
 A function pointer also returns modifified types when obtaining its return type or parameter types, since those may have custom modifiers.